worst-boy/WikiGPT/README.md

 2. Set up your OpenAI GPT-3 API key (place it in `API-KEY.txt`).
 3. Run the application (`python WikiGPT.py`).

-Certainly!
-Here's a refined version of the sentence:

 **Note: The selected model for interactive web content inquiries is text-davinci-002, chosen for its enhanced focus on content compared to other models.**

 Explore and interact with web content effortlessly using WikiGPT!